foopgp/foopgp-hugowebsite/content/english/solutions/activity-rd.md

 ```

 *Note:* ***bash-libs*** *has very few dependencies and sould be compatible with all Debian-like systems, eg: Ubuntu, Mint, etc..*

+### keys.foopgp.org

+This is [our OpenPGP key server](https://keys.foopgp.org/), compliant with [the draft-gallagher-openpgp-hkp-00 protocol](https://www.ietf.org/archive/id/draft-gallagher-openpgp-hkp-00.html).

+It runs [an enhanced version of Onak](https://codeberg.org/foopgp/onak), and we regularly send our contributions to [the lead developer](https://www.earth.li/~noodles/) of [the original version](https://github.com/u1f35c/onak).

 ### foopgp-hugotheme